 Parking, Hours and Arrival Changes

 You’ll want to arrive early to make the most of your day.
-Disneyland is open from 8 a.m. to 10 p.m. though Aug.
-12. Starting Aug.
-13, 2021, the park stay open until 11 p.m.
-Disneyland gets to stay open an hour later than Disney California Adventure, so keep that in mind when park hopping.
-We were dancing on Main Street U.S.A. when we got to see fireworks once again!
-Shows are either at 9 p.m. or 9:30 p.m., so check the entertainment calendar.
-You can stay to shop on Main Street U.S.A. until an hour after park closing.
+Disneyland is usually open from 8 a.m. to 11 p.m.
+But check the hours before you visit as there are some earlier closing times in October and especially early November.
+Beginning Nov.
+12, Disney stays open until 11 or 12 p.m. except it closes early (at 7 p.m.) on Disney Merriest Nites party nights.
+Disneyland usually gets to stay open an hour later than Disney California Adventure, so keep that in mind when park hopping.
+We are dancing on Main Street because we get to see fireworks once again!
+Shows are usually at 9 p.m., so check the entertainment calendar.
+You can stay to shop in Main Street, U.S.A. until an hour after park closing.

 There is no Extra Magic Hour or Magic Morning at this time.
-Rope Drop is back, which means if you arrive before park opening , you will only get as far as Main Street U.S.A.
-Then at 8 a.m. (or maybe even before!) cast members will drop the ropes and you may head to your attractions.
+Rope drop is back, which means if you arrive before park opening, you will only get as far as Main Street, U.S.A.
+Then at 8 a.m. (or maybe even before!) cast members will drop the ropes and you may head to your first attraction.
 Disneyland usually opens up the gates early each day.
 The time can vary each day but plan for the gates to open about 20 to 30 minutes before posted opening time.
 It's toadally worth arriving early.
 We head straight to Pirates and Haunted Mansion to knock those popular rides out before the crowds arrive.

 You can now purchase Disneyland parking in advance.
+Parking prices just increased to $30.
 You can pay to upgrade to Preferred Parking at the toll booth if you want to park closer to the elevators and escalators in the structures.
 The elevators allow one party at a time, so prepare for a long wait.
 Likewise, allow a good chunk of time to park and get into the theme park (up to two hours)!

 If you want to avoid parking, or you want to be the first person in the park, there are two guest drop-off areas: One outside Harbor Boulevard security and one by Downtown Disney.
 Harbor Boulevard has the shortest walk but may have the most people.
 If you are staying at a hotel near Disneyland, you can skip the parking structures and walk to the Harbor security area or the Downtown Disney security entrance.

 People line up at Harbor about 6:30 a.m., but this is not necessary.
 Harbor security lines are shorter now and can move quickly.
-The security checkpoints open about 7:15, depending on the crowd level.
-If some hotels on Harbor have extra parking, you may be able to park there.
-But they do fill up early.
-Anaheim Hotel is worth checking out but it does fill up early.
-Anaheim GardenWalk has a new Anaheim attractions flat rate of $25.
-You must text 949-532-8293.
+The security checkpoints open about 7 to 7:15 a.m., depending on the crowd level.
+If some hotels on Harbor have extra parking, you may be able to park there, but they do fill up early.
+Anaheim Hotel is also worth checking out but it does fill up early.
+Anaheim GardenWalk has a new Anaheim attractions flat rate of half-price parking for $12.50 per day through Dec.
+31, 2021.
+You must text 949-532-8293 right after you park.
 Text your parking ticket number and "AA" to get the rate.
-Payment completed upon exit.
+Payment is completed upon exit.

 In the structures, once you make your way to the bottom level, you'll go through security screening before walking down the path the parking trams usually take to get to the theme parks.
 It's about a 15- to 20-minute walk.
 There are benches for resting along the way.

-If there's one don't for your morning, this is it: Don't park at Downtown Disney unless you wish to pay the $66 maximum daily parking/lost ticket fee!
+If there's one "don't" for your morning, this is it: Don't park at Downtown Disney unless you wish to pay the $66 maximum daily parking/lost ticket fee!
+Hotel parking prices also went up.

-Locker areas reopened inside the park now that physical distancing is not a concern.
-If you want to store a droid or lightsaber you purchased in the park, you may store them at Droid Depot (or even ship them home from First Order Cargo).
+Locker areas are open inside the park.
+If you want to store a droid or lightsaber you purchased in the park, you may store them at Pioneer Mercantile or Droid Depot (or even ship them home from First Order Cargo).
 The stroller shop will also hold purchases for you.
-You'll need to bring them there yourself though.
+You'll need to bring them there yourself, though.

 Wheelchairs, ECVs, Strollers and DAS

-The good news is that the Disability Access Service (DAS) is available.
-The bad news is that there are no parking trams or Mickey vans from the parking structure.
-It’s fine for many able-bodied people, but for people with mobility challenges or froglets with short legs, it’s a long way to go on top of all the theme park walking you'll be doing.
-If you want to skip the walk, park at the Toy Story lot.
+The good news is that the Disability Access Service (DAS) is available and changes are coming to allow guests to register in advance of a visit.
+The bad news is parking trams do not return until early 2022!
+That long walk is fine for many able-bodied people, but for people with mobility challenges or froglets with short legs, it’s a long way to go on top of all the theme park walking you'll be doing.
+If you want to skip the walk, park at the Toy Story lot until early 2022.

-You can now rent manual wheelchairs, ECVs and strollers at the parking structure.
+You can now rent manual wheelchairs, ECVs and strollers at the parking structure, but they can sell out by mid-morning.
 Our post on using a wheelchair at Disneyland has more options, tips and advice for using a wheelchair or ECV at Disneyland and renting off-site.
+Disneyland strollers now have Mickey and Minnie on them!

 Disneyland Attractions, Wait Times and Touring Advice